Grants & Bursaries

 Step 1: Contact the designated PRC staff person to discuss your project application.
 Note: this is a condition for eligibility.
 Telephone 705-444-2500 ext.
 3287 or email firstname.lastname@example.org

 Step 2: Determine if the project for which you are seeking support is best suited for a Financial Grant or an In-Kind Facility Grant.
 Note: One application per organization/group per type of grant will be considered.
 If your In-Kind Grant request and Financial Grant request are for the same project, you may use one application.

 Step 3: Determine your Project Budget using available here>>.
 If you are applying for an In-Kind Grant, determine the value of your request by referring to the current Fees and Services Schedule, available at this link >>.

-Step 4: Submit an appliation between January 1, 2020 to February 3, 2020.
-The deadline is Monday, February 3 at 4:00 pm.
+Step 4: Submit an application between January 1, 2021 to February 1, 2021.
+The deadline is Monday, February 1 at 4:00 pm.
 The application is submitted online.
 We recommend that you review the questions and required attachments prior to starting the application.

 Note: There will no longer be interviews with applicants, therefore the application must be complete and best reflect the request being made.

 *All applicants must speak to a PRC staff person prior to submitting an application.
 See "Application Process" for details.